excalith/.dotfiles/README.md

 - A [dotfiles manager](bin/dotfiles/) for post-install
 - The [installer](scripts/) is seperated from configs and install scripts
 - Has post-install scripts for configuring `git`, `ssh` and `gpg`
-- Requires git commands for syncing
+- Requires git commands for syncing without fancy dotfiles managers

 ## Uses

 - Supports `bash`, `zsh` and `fish` with `starship` shell prompt and has `tmux` support
 - Replaces default terminal with `Alacritty` and `kitty`
 - Packages can be found in [MacOS](system/macos/setup_packages.sh) and [Ubuntu](system/ubuntu/setup_packages.sh) scripts
-- Does not use any fancy WM (on MacOS, only `yabai` and `skhd` used on top of the default DE)
+- Does not use any WM (on MacOS, only `yabai` and `skhd` used on top of the default DE)

 ## Installation